 - Differentiate among the types of medical care delivery systems.

-- Describe the roles of healthcare team members and the responsibilities of each member.
+- Describe the roles of healthcare team members.

-- Differentiate among the scope and roles of the Virginia Department of Health Professions and the Virginia Department of Health.
+- Differentiate among the scope and functions of the Virginia Department of Health Professions and the Virginia Department of Health.

-- Examine the impact of the Internet on the healthcare industry and on the individual consumer.
+- Examine the influence of the Internet on the healthcare industry and on the individual consumer.

 Learning Basic Healthcare Terminology